pafnuty/sublime-yandex-translate/README.md

 2. For a list of possible translations in the menu, select "Tools > Yandex Translate > Show the available options for the transfer of"

-3. Insert the received API key in the plugin settings file (User/yaTranslate.sublime-settings) instead of the text YOUR_KEY:
+3. Insert the received API-key in the plugin settings file (User/yaTranslate.sublime-settings) instead of the text YOUR_KEY:
 ```
 {
     "key": "YOUR_KEY",